smartcomputer-ai/agent-os/docs/design/design.md

 Most of the time, actors are designed by developers.
 But how does the code get into the OS and start executing?
 Bootstrapping actors begins outside the Agent OS.

 #### Development and Push
-A developer writes a wit function in an IDE and pushes the wit and associated data regularly into Grit and executes it via the runtime.
+A developer writes a Wit function in an IDE and pushes the Wit and associated data regularly into Grit and executes it via the runtime.

-On the programmer's filesystem, at the root of the project folder, there must be a `sync.toml` file that describes which actors should be instantiated with what wit function and initial data.
+On the programmer's filesystem, at the root of the project folder, there must be a `sync.toml` file that describes which actors should be instantiated with what Wit function and initial data.
 The sync file basically describes your agent as a dev workspace.
 All relevant data and code that is mentioned in the sync file gets pushed to Grit.

-Often there is a one-to-one correspondence between wit and actor, but just like how in OOP a class can be instantiated many times, so too a wit can be instantiated as different actors.
+Often there is a one-to-one correspondence between Wit and actor, but just like how in OOP a class can be instantiated many times, so too a Wit can be instantiated as different actors.
 All this is defined in the sync file.

 There is a CLI that that pushes the code (and other contents such as HTML files or images) to Grit.
 For example, `aos -d my_agent/ push` would push the directory  `./my_agent` with the assumption that it contains a `sync.toml` file which points to other contents in sub-directories.
 (It's also possible to sync the other way, from Grit to the filesystem, for debugging and other reasons.)

 Once Wit code has been pushed to Grit, and the runtime is started, the proper lifecycle of an actor begins.

 #### 1) Genesis Message
-It's not possible to just create an actor, one has to send a "genesis message" to a not-yet-exiting actor, which then brings it into existence by executing the first step transition function.
+It's not possible to just create an actor, one has to send a "genesis message" to a not-yet-existing actor, which then brings it into existence by executing the first step transition function.
 How does this work?

 A genesis message is just a normal message as defined in the Grit object model.
-But the message contains the entire initial core of an actor, including the wit code and any other initializing data.
+But the message contains the entire initial core of an actor, including the Wit code and any other initializing data.
 Concretely, this means that the content id of the genesis message points to a tree id which is structured like a core.
 Now, if you remember, the actor id *is* the object id of the *initial* core of an actor.
 So, we know who the recipient of the genesis message needs to be: the recipient id is same as the object id of the core.

 This is something that the runtime enforces.
 And when the runtime routes a message and realizes an actor doesn't exist yet, it creates it.
-In the case of a genesis message, the runtime locates the wit to execute not in the last step, but in the core of the genesis message itself.
+In the case of a genesis message, the runtime locates the Wit to execute not in the last step, but in the core of the genesis message itself.

 Consequently, a code push to Grit doesn't directly instantiate the actor, it just creates a genesis message.
 (Or, if the actor already exists, a push creates an update message.)